 AGU continues to promote additional practices to reduce the environmental impact of its events, including providing the programming schedule via app, reducing paper, using compostable cups and serve ware, vegetable-based containers for foodstuffs; deploying the most sustainable choices for carpet and other building supplies on-site; and encouraging attendees and staff to use public transportation or walk to events.

-Sharing of posters and presentations virtually: The Fall Meeting, AGU’s largest gathering, takes place each December in a select U.S. city and online everywhere.
-Rotating the Fall Meeting across the U.S. and creating a truly hybrid meeting experience has allowed for broader local and regional participation than before and increased opportunities for a global audience, expanding participation and reducing overall travel.
+Sharing of posters and presentations virtually: AGU’s annual meeting is the largest gathering that takes place each December in a select U.S. city and online everywhere.
+Rotating the annual meeting across the U.S. and creating a truly hybrid meeting experience has allowed for broader local and regional participation than before and increased opportunities for a global audience, expanding participation and reducing overall travel.

-Since 2011, AGU Fall Meeting has offered free on-demand or streaming sessions so that scientists and anyone interested in Earth and space science worldwide could engage, learn and share important sessions from the meeting.
+Since 2011, this annual meeting has offered free on-demand or streaming sessions so that scientists and anyone interested in Earth and space science worldwide could engage, learn and share important sessions from the meeting.
 In 2021 we embraced a fully hybrid model, expanding the content available for streaming, and in 2022 all plenaries, hybrid oral sessions, online poster discussion sessions, town halls, innovations, the Honors ceremony and networking opportunities are available to virtual attendees.

 AGU has helped develop the ESS Open Archive, a preprint server established to accelerate the open discovery and dissemination of Earth, environmental, and space science research by archiving and sharing early research outputs, including preprints, presentations from major scientific meetings, and important documents of scholarly societies.
-We strongly encourage poster presenters from AGU Fall Meeting to upload their posters to the archive so that their science can be shared worldwide.
+We strongly encourage poster presenters from the annual meeting to upload their posters to the archive so that their science can be shared worldwide.

-McCormick Place Convention Center in Chicago is at the forefront of green meetings through their implementation of energy-saving practices, use of renewable energy sources, recycling and composting initiatives and green roof.
-Additional information about its practices are available on the McCormick Place website.
+The George R. Moscone Convention Center in San Francisco is at the forefront of green meetings through their implementation of energy-saving practices, use of renewable energy sources, recycling and composting initiatives.
+Additional information about its practices are available on the Moscone Center website.